ComparativeGenomicsToolkit/cactus/README.md

 Note that to run even the very small evolverMammals example, you will need 2 CPUs and 12 GB RAM.
 The actual resource requirements are much less, but the individual jobs have resource estimates based on much larger alignments, so the jobs will refuse to run unless there are enough resources to meet their estimates.

 IMPORTANT:  It is highly recommend that one **not** run Cactus using the Toil Grid Engine-like batch systems (GridEngine, HTCondor, LSF, SLURM, or Torque).
 Cactus creates a very large number of small jobs, which can overwhelm these systems.
+There is a work-around described [here](#running-the-step-by-step-workflow-direclty-in-toil) for clusters with large compute nodes available.

 ### Installation Overview